Mobile simultaneous translation equipment (bidule)

 The bidule lends itself well to many occasions and settings including guided tours, travelling exhibitions, excursions, on-the-go events, workshops, live events, shows and other kinds of entertainment, specialist conferences, multilingual corporate courses and art auctions.

-Maximum protection of people’s health is ensured by disposable headphones or earphones – a must in the time of Covid-19.
+Maximum protection of people’s health is ensured by disposable headphones or earphones – a must in the aftermath of Covid-19.

 DIVENTA NOSTRO CLIENTE